ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 All participants MUST impose timeouts:

+* A regular swap party can only be initiated within
+  30 minutes before to one hour after the time-of-day specified by the pool leader during sidepool setup.
+* An irregular swap party can be initiated at any time.
 * Each phase can take no more than 10 minutes.
   * If a phase takes longer than 10 minutes, the participant MUST abort the entire pool.